 One of the areas where I've found emails to be particularly useful is for Go-To-Market strategy creation.
 In this age of real-time communication, it is tempting to make core strategy decisions over real-time chat.
 However, strategy decisions ought to be researched, thought over and discussed — all of which seem to work in favor of email, which doesn't have a stringent time constraint.

 On the other hand, I do find that some conversations happen more effectively through other communication channels.
-For example, double-checking the due date of a coworker's project might work best through a quick team messaging system.
+For example, double-checking the due date of a coworker's project might work best through a quick team messenger.
 Team messaging tools are great for when you need answers fast; if a salesperson in the field needs information from an in-office coworker, they can get it immediately through chat.

 2. Offer multiple communication channels, including email, team messaging and video conferencing, for flexibility

 Different communication channels, such as email, team messaging and video conferencing, are ideal for different purposes.
-Once you understand the types of conversations your employees have on a day-to-day basis, encourage them to think about which communication channel would be most effective for having those conversations.
+Once you understand the types of conversations your employees have on a day-to-day basis, encourage them to think about which communication tool would be most effective for having those conversations.
 By branching out from email every once in a while, employees can significantly reduce the clutter in their inboxes.

 In particular, make sure you offer communication channels that allow for cross-functional coordination.
 At Flock, our cross-functional growth team includes people from product development, sales, marketing, design and more — and communicating over email alone would cause confusion and time delays.
 By using a team messaging system for important conversations, we ensure the entire team is synchronized and up-to-date.
 We're able to collaborate quickly, clearly and effectively, even across multiple departments or locations.
 Team messaging systems have made a huge difference in the amount of email clutter that builds up and the amount of time and effort saved on big projects.